KRNKFRD/TrueSight-UI/README.md

 3. Use the extension popup to toggle the visual enhancements on or off at any time.
 4. ...
 5. Profit.
+X. For Firefox Developers: Rename manifest.firefox.json to manifest.json and delete the original one before loading the extension.

 // Community First:
 This is a passion project by me – KRNKFRD.
 I use it in my own campaigns and am happy to share it with the community.
 If you like it, let me know!